Is It Bad to Use a Massage Stick Every Day? | 321 STRONG Answers

 Nakamura M found that consistent myofascial rolling helped maintain force production and reduce delayed onset muscle soreness between training sessions ([Nakamura M, *International Journal of Sports Medicine*, 2024](https://pubmed.ncbi.nlm.nih.gov/38157043)).
 For athletes training four to six days a week, daily rolling on the calves, quads, and IT band fits naturally into warm-up and cool-down routines.

 Stick rollers have a practical edge over foam rollers for targeted work: your hands control the pressure directly.
 That makes it easier to calibrate on sensitive or narrow muscle groups like the calves and shins without overdoing it.
-You feel exactly what you are doing in real time, which is the feedback that matters when working close to a sore spot.
+You feel what you're doing in real time, which is the feedback that matters when working close to a sore spot.

 ## When to Actually Back Off